 Besides ventilation, a whole house fan is also meant to cool the entire home, and it is a type of natural cooling system that doesn't use refrigerant.

 An attic fan can only indirectly help cool a home because a cooler attic reduces the load on the A/C system and improves efficiency.

 What Is A Whole House Fan?

-Whole house fans are used to cool entire homes so owners don’t have to use the HVAC.
-It can be up to 80% cheaper to cool a home with a whole house fan rather than a standard air conditioner.
+Whole house fans are used to cool entire homes so owners don’t have to use the HVAC system.
+It can be up to 80%-90% cheaper to cool a home with a whole house fan rather than a standard air conditioner.

-Read Also: How Do Whole House Fans Really Work?
+Read Also >> How Does A Whole House Fan Work?